 Step 3: Focus on the Important Points

 The challenge lies in writing the closing statement.
-Just like any business document, a basic tip is to stick with the important points.
+Just like any important business document, a basic tip is to stick with the important points.
 Highlight the best words needed to share in your statement.
 If you need extra help, don’t forget to be careful with your words.
 For example, closing statements in court sessions are expected to have legal terms and professional language.
 And as much as possible, avoid sending a misleading message.

 Step 4: Finalize the Format and Output